allfed/LosingIndustryCropYields/README.md

 See "what each file does" section below for an introduction to each notebook.

-## Dependencies: Setup using in local dev environment (for advanced users)
+## Dependencies: Setup in local dev environment (for advanced users)

+Create a clone of the repository on your device.

-Dependency management is done with Poetry.
+### Dependency management with Poetry

 See https://python-poetry.org/docs/ for installation instructions.

 Once it's installed, in the root folder of the repo, run: